torchmd/mdgrad/README.md

 #### Quantum Isomerization

-We fit electric field to optimize efficiency of a quantum isomerization process [Coming]
+We fit electric field to optimize efficiency of a quantum isomerization process

 <p align="center">
   <img src="assets/quantumyield.gif" width="300">
 </p>

+### TODO

+- Imeplement Foward Sensitivity solver
+- More thermostats (Parrinello-Rahman dynamics, etc.)
+- Interface to LAMMPS so that this tool can be used as a plug-in for LAMMPS simulations
+- Write interface to SE3NN, DimeNET, etc.